LibraryCarpentry/lc-shell/episodes/01-intro-shell.md

 - "Explain why and how to use the command line"
 keypoints:
 - "The shell is powerful"
-- "Knowing where you are in your directory structure is key to working with the shell"
 - "The shell can be used to copy, move, and combine multiple files"
 ---